BehaviorEnterprises/Fex/pkg/README.md

 ####Dependencies

-The following packages, all their dependencies are required.
+The following packages and all their dependencies are required.

 + cairo
 + desktop-file-utils